 Behind the thrills and excitement offered and promised by theme and amusement parks, however, the law firm Williams Kherkher points out the risks of injury visitors may be exposed to.
 These injuries, which range from mild to severe, and in some instances, fatal, and which are sustained by thousands of visitors every year, may be due to any of the following causes: slip-and-fall accidents; trip-and-fall accidents; assault; ride malfunction or mechanical failure; operator behavior; and, defects in ride design.

 Due to these risks, amusement park owners are, therefore, charged with the legal duty of making sure that all their visitors are safe; this means keeping all features and areas of their parks in safe condition, and adhering to regulations on ride design, construction and regular inspection.

 While many lawsuits filed by those who get injured base their case on employee negligence, many more pursue injury claims based on premises liability.
 By premises liability, what is referred to is the responsibility of property owners and residents in maintaining their environment relatively safe, holding them liable for accidents and injuries that occur therein.
 There are many different kinds of incidences that can lead to premises liability claims, including slip-and-fall and, in reference to amusement parks, injuries suffered on rides.

-The Chris Mayo Law Firm also points out the responsibility of property owners in making sure that their visitors and guests are never exposed to health and safety threats or face accountability for the results of their negligence.
-Despite clear proofs of injury, there can be instances when proving a property owner’s liability may be more challenging, so that legal assistance from a highly-knowledgeable and experienced personal injury or premises liability lawyer may be necessary.
-This is to help make sure that the injured victim gets the justice that he or she has the legal right to seek.Learn More
+The website of The Chris Mayo Law Firm also points out the responsibility of property owners in making sure that their visitors and guests are never exposed to health and safety threats or face accountability for the results of their negligence.
+Despite clear proofs of injury, there can be instances when proving a property owner’s liability may be more challenging.Learn More